Right now, I am living on a budget, and I need to think carefully about how I spend my money.

 Looking ahead

-Later this year I will also receive some extra income from last year, around $4,750 / €4,350.
+Later this year, I will receive holiday pay from last year, around $4,750 / €4,350.

-And I’ll also buy myself a bicycle.
+I would also like to buy myself a bicycle

 Dreams for the future